saguijs/sagui/README.md

 This is a static application that can be built around multiple pages.
 Each page is the combination of an `html` and a `js` files.

-It is the default bootstrapped configuration, and it will build and serve a single page for your entire application based on the `src/index.js` and `src/index.html` files.
+**It is the default bootstrapped configuration**, and it will build and serve a single page for your entire application based on the `src/index.js` and `src/index.html` files.

 To change it and add more pages, you can add a custom configuration in the `sagui.config.js` file: